Adictya/app-builder-docs/docs/customization-api/api-reference/actions-library.md

 ## useRemoteMute(): [muteToggleRemote](#mutetogglelocal)

-Returns an asynchronous function to toggle muted state of the given track type for a remote user with the given uid.
+Returns an asynchronous function to toggle muted state of the given track type for a remote user with the given uid or if no uid provided, mutes everyone else in the meeting.

 ```js
 import { useRemoteMute, MUTE_REMOTE_TYPE } from "customization-api";